IanDCarroll/GoScrumYourself/SprintRetros.md

 Retrospectives:

+__Sprint 13 - 10/23/16 - 10/29/16__

+This sprint was spent primarily cleaning up from the last conference.
+I made sure to follow up on all the contacts I made.
+I also did some interesting open-source work with Justin Dorfman and with Hack for LA.
+Pushing myself as hard as I have last sprint has causes me to get sick this week.
+I really should remember not to push that hard.
+Now i will spend this sprint with a major hit to velocity, and next sprint will feel it too.
+I'm pushing back my estimate on when I will be done Learn Ruby the Hard way to December 24.
+I might be able to make up some time, but even if I do, It'll probably be another sprint before things are complete.

+Actions:
+ 1. Get well.
+Take it easy.
+Take care of yourself.
+ 2. Be casreful not to push yourself that hard.

 __Sprint 12 - 10/16/16 - 10/22/16__

 This sprint has been exhausting but productive.
 I am coming hard upon the limits that my feeble human mind can take, so I should remember what this feels like.
 Pushing past this point is not something that will be sustinably productive.
 I made some great progress.
 I also was able to maintain my self-confidence and create a workable level of ego.
 It's okay to be scared, but I will need to push past that and make sure to do more coding.
 I need to drive in pairs.
 I need to assert myself to contribute. so I must continue to maintain, build and defend a healthy sense of self-worth.
 It is a neccessary investment in my future.
 I know this ego is not myself, but I need an ego to engage the universe.